pnpm/pnpm.io/docs/npmrc.md

 It is not the path to a certificate file (and there is no `certfile` option).

+### git-shallow-hosts

+* Default: **['github.com', 'gist.github.com', 'gitlab.com', 'bitbucket.com', 'bitbucket.org']**
+* Type: **string[]**

+When fetching dependencies that are Git repositories, if the host is listed in this setting, pnpm will use shallow cloning to fetch only the needed commit, not all the history.

 ### https-proxy

 * Default: **null**